d-wiltshire/Gaming-College-Rankings/README.md

 ![image](https://user-images.githubusercontent.com/100863488/193078954-0bb4335c-137e-4fed-811c-2cec7cbcdc8b.png)

 This provides the context for comparison to our machine learning model.
-We may expect that the feature importances shown in our model would reflect the published methodology and assigned weights of various metrics.
+We may expect that the feature importances shown in our machine learning model would reflect the published methodology and assigned weights of various metrics.

 ## Process